-Local SEO is defined as SEO done on your local business website to increase the online visibility of your business on search engine results locally, with the ultimate goal of driving in organic traffic and convert visitors to customers.
+Local SEO is defined as SEO (Search Engine Optimization) done on your website to increase the online visibility of your local business on search engine results, with the ultimate aim of driving organic traffic and improve conversion rate.

 - It helps you generate leads from search engines, the place where people are actually looking to spend money (Quality Leads)